santiment/academy/src/docs/metrics/nvt/index.md

 ---
 title: NVT
 author: Santiment Team
+date: 2020-04-07
 ---

+## Definition

+The typical formula for NVT is the following:

+`NVT = Daily Market Cap / Daily Transaction Volume`

+Santiment provides an alternative formula for NVT:

+`NVT\textsuperscript{2}`

 The `Network Value-to-Transaction` (NVT) ratio is an asset valuation metric similar to the [P/E